umami-dev/interview/dynamic-pricing/README.md

 Your mission is to build an efficient service that acts as an intermediary to our dynamic pricing model.
 This service will be responsible for providing rates to our users while respecting the operational constraints of the expensive model behind it.

-You will start with a minimal Ruby on Rails application scaffold that currently returns a static price.
-You'll need to bring it to life.
+You will start with a Ruby on Rails application that is already integrated with our dynamic pricing model.
+However, the current implementation fetches a new rate for every single request.
+Your mission is to ensure this service handles the pricing models' constraints.

 ## Core Requirements

-1. Integrate the Pricing Model: Modify the provided service to call the external dynamic pricing API to get the latest rates.
-The model is available as a Docker image: [tripladev/rate-api](https://hub.docker.com/r/tripladev/rate-api).
+1. Review the pricing model's API and its constraints.
+The model's docker image and documentation are hosted on dockerhub:  [tripladev/rate-api](https://hub.docker.com/r/tripladev/rate-api).

-2. Ensure Rate Validity: A rate fetched from the pricing model is considered valid for 5 minutes.
+2. Ensure rate validity.
+A rate fetched from the pricing model is considered valid for 5 minutes.
 Your service must ensure that any rate it provides for a given set of parameters (`period`, `hotel`, `room`) is no older than this 5-minute window.

-3. Honor API Usage Limits: The model's API token is limited.
-Your solution must be able to handle at least 10,000 requests per day from our users while using a single API token for the pricing model.
+3. Honor throughput requirements.
+Your solution must be able to handle at least 10,000 requests per day from our users while using a single API token.

 ## How We'll Evaluate Your Work